 Frank Vitale, senior vice president at Clear Mountain Bank in Morgantown and Eberly College alumnus, will moderate the panel discussion.

-Mike Mays, director of the Institute for Mathematics Learning, Neil Berch, associate professor of political science and Brian Luskey, associate professor of history discuss economic public policies, historical perspectives on corruption and the raw numbers behind wealth-building.
+Mike Mays, director of the Institute for Mathematics Learning, Neil Berch, associate professor of political science ; and Brian Luskey, associate professor of history will discuss economic public policies, historical perspectives on corruption and the raw numbers behind wealth-building.

 “We live in a challenging time to save and invest, but our country and our state have prospered through similar circumstances before,” said Robert Jones, dean of the Eberly College of Arts and Sciences.

 “The context of why, how, when and what’s next is incredibly valuable and I’m proud to have faculty members in our College that can take a topic that literally hits us in our pockets and build such an interesting knowledge-building opportunity around it.”

 “Building Wealth” is the third discussion in the Eberly Ideas series, a unique forum that promotes the exchange of ideas and stimulating debate while highlighting the timely research of some of the College’s all-star faculty.